First published November 2023, updated March 2026

 Our Climate Change Group is passionate about the actions that individuals can take, big or small, that helps to care for the planet.
 One of these actions is sharing stories and finding reliable sources of information that are balanced and easy to understand.
 In today's story, the group is sharing information on electric vehicles.

-We now see many electric vehicles on our roads whereas even a year ago they were uncommon.
+We now see many electric vehicles on our roads whereas even three years ago they were uncommon.
 Most of the major manufacturers have launched, or about to launch, their electric vehicles.
-And some have announced an end date to the manufacture of petrol-powered cars.
+Chinese manufacturers have entered the market strongly.
+And some manufacturers have announced an end date for new petrol-powered cars.
 So our next car could well be an electric vehicle.

 Several groups of councils in Adelaide have been working on measures to address climate change and have produced a series of videos aiming to help us make the transition away from fossil fuels.
 One such video is on Electric vehicles.
 It’s an hour and a half in length and covers lots of the issues that need to be considered.
 It can be watched on City of Marion's Sustainable Home's Webinars page.